 Kinvara Wastewater Treatment Plant

-This €3.5 million project is needed to build a new wastewater treatment plant which will stop untreated wastewater being discharged directly into the sea at Kinvara.
+This €3.5 million project was needed to build a new wastewater treatment plant in order to stop untreated wastewater being discharged directly into the sea at Kinvara

-Kinvara is one of 44 towns in Ireland where untreated wastewater is discharged directly into the sea as there is currently no wastewater treatment facilities for the town.
-The EPA has issued a Waste Water Discharge Licence which requires the existing discharge of untreated wastewater to be discontinued and a new wastewater treatment plant to be constructed for Kinvara.
-With a growing local population, a new wastewater treatment plant is now essential for Kinvara Town and it’s surrounding areas to allow for seasonal/future population growth and further commercial development.
+Kinvara was one of 44 towns in Ireland where untreated wastewater was discharged directly into the sea as there was no wastewater treatment facilities for the town.
+The EPA issued a Waste Water Discharge Licence which required the existing discharge of untreated wastewater to be discontinued and a new wastewater treatment plant to be constructed for Kinvara.
+With a growing local population, a new wastewater treatment plant was essential for Kinvara Town and it’s surrounding areas to allow for seasonal/future population growth and further commercial development.

-- Constructing a new wastewater treatment plant to the north west of Kinvara which will include space for future expansion if required.
+- Construction of a new wastewater treatment plant to the north west of Kinvara which includes space for future expansion if required

-- Constructing a marine outfall pipe to Kinvara Bay.
+- Construction of a marine outfall pipe to Kinvara Bay

-- Constructing new gravity combined sewers from the Gort Road, along part of Main Street (East) and along the Quay Road.
+- Construction of new gravity combined sewers from the Gort Road, along part of Main Street (East) and along the Quay Road

-- Installing new connections for all customers along the route of the proposed sewer, leading to the treatment plant.
+- Installion of new connections for all customers along the route of the proposed sewer, leading to the treatment plant

-- Upgrading the access road to the wastewater treatment plant at Ballybranagan.
+- Upgrade of the access road to the wastewater treatment plant at Ballybranagan

-- Delivering a plant to cater for a population equivalent (PE) of 1,300 with additional capacity to cater for peaks during the tourist season.
+- Delivery of a plant to cater for a population equivalent (PE) of 1,300 with additional capacity to cater for peaks during the tourist season

-- Carrying out rehabilitation and repair works on existing sewers and manholes on the wastewater network that have been identified as being in poor condition following survey works.
+- Rehabilitation and repair work on existing sewers and manholes on the wastewater network that were identified as being in poor condition following survey works